aws-samples/generative-ai-cdk-constructs-samples/samples/code-expert/README.md

 You are responsible for the cost of the AWS services used while running this prototype.
-As of this revision, the cost for running this prototype with the default settings in the US East (N. Virginia) Region is approximately $2,068.96 per month with 100 rules and 100 repositories evaluated per month use Amazon Bedrock Batch Inference.
+As of this revision, the cost for running this prototype with the default settings in the US East (N. Virginia) Region is approximately $2,068.96 per month with 100 rules and 100 repositories evaluated per month using Amazon Bedrock Batch Inference.

 The costs shown represent pricing without consideration of AWS free tier benefits.